Hey folks. I’m Jim.

 Next.

 I answered the impossible question, ‘What do you believe?’
-We are constantly bombarded with information and opinions that, without even noticing, we repeat and claim the words of others as our own instead of taking the time to think, question, and decide for ourselves.
 With a lucid mind full of direction and free of alcohol, I was really able to hone in on what I believe to be true and important in this world.

 Finally.

-I started to pick up the pieces after years of counterproductive, disorganized, toxic, and unsuccessful corporate experience — certain there was a better way.
+I started to pick up the pieces after years of counterproductive, disorganized, toxic, and unsuccessful corporate experience.
 I quit my job and pursued a path towards coaching and development.